Table of Contents

 This portion of the test consists of 4 tasks.
-You’ll be assigned 1 independent task to express your opinion on any topic you’re familiar with.
+You’ll be assigned 1 independent task to express your opinion on a topic you’re familiar with.
 You’ll have 30 seconds to prepare your response.
-Apart from that, you’ll be assigned 3 integrated speaking tasks based on what is read and heard.
+Apart from that, you will have 3 integrated speaking tasks based on reading and listening.
 You’ll have 1 minute to prepare your response.
-The total time allotted to this section is 17 minutes.
-You’ll be scored out of 0-4 points, and then your points will be converted to a scale between 0 to 30.
+The total time allotted for this section is 17 minutes.
+You’ll be scored out of 0-4 points; then, your points will be converted to a scale between 0 and 30.
 An example of the speaking section can be found here.
-This example is 11 seconds long and you have 45 seconds to respond.
+This example is 11 seconds long, and you have 45 seconds to respond.

 You’ll have two tasks in this section of the test.

 The total score for the TOEFL test can range between 0 and 120.
 The authorities responsible for checking the test include a combination of certified Educational testing service raters and AI.
-The scores are made available online 6 days after the test date.
-A hard copy of the reports is mailed to the candidate within 11 days of the test date.
+You will receive your scores online 6 days after the test date.
+You will get a hard copy of the reports within 11 days of your exam.

 TOEFL exam fee

-The fee of the TOEFL exam can vary from country to country.
-US high school senior candidates can also apply for a TOEFL fee reduction however, international students have to pay the full cost.
+The fee for the TOEFL exam can vary from country to country.
+US high school senior candidates can also apply for a TOEFL fee reduction.
+However, international students have to pay the full cost.
 You can find more about the test fee here.

 Tips for the TOEFL exam

 Relax!
-The TOEFL Exam Preparation isn’t as hard as it seems.
+TOEFL preparation isn’t as hard as it seems.
 If you’re nervous on your way to the examination center, sweating buckets upon buckets, don’t panic!
 Everyone goes through it.
-Being nervous is a positive sign of you taking the task at hand seriously.
+Being nervous is a positive sign of taking the task seriously.

-Remember: Practice is key, and can make the difference between a good test score and a bad score.
+Remember: Practice is key and can make the difference between a good and a bad test score.

 Don’t be overconfident!
 Even if you’re a native speaker, your overconfidence can get the better of you.
 It’s always important to go through and understand the format because the best performers get lost in the formalities.